jmkopper/JIMS/readme.md

 # Jay's Incredible Monitoring Service (JIMS)

-Monitoring service for a Raspberry PI with an [Adafruit SHT41](https://www.adafruit.com/product/5776) temperature and humidity sensor.
+Monitoring service for a Raspberry Pi with an [Adafruit SHT41](https://www.adafruit.com/product/5776) temperature and humidity sensor.
 Builds a sqlite database and logs temperature, humidity, cpu temperature, cpu usage, and memory usage every minute.
 JIMS also runs a thin HTTP web server to display the most recent stats.

 ## Installation